jlgutenson/rathcelon/README.md

     "create_reach_average_curve_file": (true/false) If true, RathCelon with direct ARC to generate a curve file that is the same for all stream cells on a stream reach.
 If false, RathCelon will direct ARC to generate a curve file that has a local curve for each stream cell.
     "known_baseflow": (float) Optional input expressed as a value in cubic meters per second.
 This is used in conjunction with "bathy_use_banks" = False.
 This will be substituted into the ARC's processing to estimate a bathymetry in each cross section.
 This value will also be used to calculate the top width used for distance calculations.
     "known_channel_forming_discharge": (float) Optional input expressed as a value in cubic meters per second.
 This is used in conjunction with "bathy_use_banks" = True.
 This will be substituted into the ARC's processing to estimate a bathymetry in each cross section.
+    "upstream_elevation_change_threshold": (float) Required.
+The changed in upstream elevation used to identify the cross section upstream of the dam.
+The default is 1.0.

 To run with the JSON, issue the following command in you command line window: